databricks/spark-training/strata_2013/mli-document-categorization.md

 </div>
 </div>

 A feature vector of 1's and 0's is kind of boring.
 We haven't done anything to add more weight to terms that are less frequently used but may be more important when they are used.
-For example, the N-Gram "scottie_pippen" might be highly indicative of a sports article, but probably only shows up in a small fraction of the dataset.
+For example, the N-Gram "lebron_james" might be highly indicative of a sports article, but probably only shows up in a small fraction of the dataset.
 When we do see it in a document, we want to classify the document as Sports with higher probability.

 Let's do some feature engineering, and compute the term frequency-inverse document frequency statistic of our features.
-That is, we weight terms by the *inverse* of the frequency with which they show up in the raw documents.
-This weight is simply the reciprocal of the number of times a particular
+That is, we weight terms by the *inverse* of the frequency with which they show up across the entire corpus, thus downweighting commonly appearing terms and vice-versa.

     **Bonus Exercise:** Given a collection of identically shaped bigram feature vectors, compute their total document frequency.
 Hint - MLVector supports the "plus" operation for elementwise addition.
 Once you have this, compute the TF-IDF statistic on the original vector.